 There are numerous elements needed for good plant health.
-The 3 macro-nutrients – nitrogen, phosphorus and potassium – are generally reflected in a fertilizing formula’s ratio.
-The numbers in the ratio correspond to the amounts of nutrient represented in the fertilizer content.
-But how do you know how much you need for each plant and how to apply?
-Fertilizer rates and applications are usually stated in the formula’s instructions, but there is a little more than that to know for proper fertilizer usage.
+The three macro-nutrients-- nitrogen, phosphorus, and potassium-- are generally reflected in a fertilizing formula's ratio.
+The numbers in the ratio correspond to the amounts of nutrients represented in the fertilizer content.
+How do you know how much you need for each plant and how to apply it?
+Fertilizer rates and applications are usually stated in the formula's instructions, but there is a little more than that to know for proper fertilizer usage.
 Read on to learn more.

 Fertilizer Content Information